 - If the node has its production firmware missing or corrupted, then reaching an Operating state is likely impossible.
 The node may detect this upon power up and start in Firmware Upgrade state.
-This allows the user to use a Configuration Tool to download an appropriate firmware and - 140 This allows the user to use a Configuration Tool to download an appropriate firmware and restore the node to full working operation.
+This allows the user to use a Configuration Tool to download an appropriate firmware and restore the node to full working operation.
 An important case when firmware corruption may occur is if the firmware download process was interrupted due to power loss or hardware error.
 Another case when this may happen is if the user downloads an incompatible firmware whose incompatibility was not detected during the download operation.
 A node may also detect cases of irreparable software errors (for example the production firmware crashing every time upon startup) and power up in Firmware Upgrade state, expecting the user to contact the manufacturer and supply a working firmware using the firmware update method. - The customer should be able to physically force booting the hardware into Firmware Upgrade state.
 In case the production firmware is misbehaving to the extent that entering Firmware Upgrade state using a Configuration Tool is impossible (e.g. due to a bug in the operating software), this option gives the user a physical recovery mechanism.
 While not really convenient, as physical access to the node is required, it still allows the user to recover